Theme Engine

 manifest.json— Declares the theme identity, mode, and preview colors shown in the marketplace.theme.json— The color token map applied to the UI and terminal.

 Themes are installed and applied through Settings → Appearance.
-Zync ships with 11 built-in themes (Dracula, Monokai, Catppuccin, Solarized, etc.) and can load any installed theme from the marketplace.
+Zync ships with 11 built-in theme packs plus the app default dark shell.
+Built-ins include Dracula, Monokai, Midnight, Monokai Pro, Synthwave, Nordic, Light, Gruvbox Light, Solarized Light, Catppuccin Latte, and Tokyo Light.
+Community packs install from the marketplace.

 manifest.json